static-frame/static-frame/doc/source/articles/upgrade.rst

 ___________________________________________________________________________________

 Pandas displays inconsistent behavior in regard to ownership of data inputs and data attached to containers.
-In some cases, it is possible to mutate NumPy arrays "behind-the-back" of Pandas.
+In some cases, it is possible to mutate NumPy arrays "behind-the-back" of Pandas, exposing opportunities for confusion and bugs in Pandas code.

 For example, if we give an 2D array as an input to a ``pd.DataFrame``, the lingering reference of the array can be used to "remotely" change the values of ``pd.DataFrame``.
 In this case, the ``pd.DataFrame`` does not protect access to its data, serving only as a wrapper of a shared, mutable array.